 - It is a very durable fiber

-- It is a breathable and makes you feel cool
+- It is a breathable fabric and it makes you feel cool

 - It is best for warm weather clothing